krahets/hello-algo/docs-en/chapter_hashing/hash_map.md

 *Hash Table*, also known as *Hash Map*, achieves efficient querying by establishing a mapping between keys and values.
 Specifically, when we input a `key` into the hash table, we can get the corresponding `value` in $O(1)$ time complexity.

 As figure shows below, given $n$ students, each with two attributes: "Name" and "Student ID".
-If we want to implement a query feature that returns the corresponding name of the given student ID, we can use the hash table shown in the figure below.
+If we want to implement a query that returns the corresponding name of the given student ID, we can use the hash table shown in the figure below.

 ![Abstract representation of a hash table](hash_map.assets/hash_table_lookup.png)

-Apart from hash tables, arrays and linked lists can also be used to querying.
+Apart from hash tables, arrays and linked lists can also be used to query.
 The efficiency is compared in the table below.

 - **Add**: Simply add the element to the end of the array (or linked list), with time complexity $O(1)$.
 - **Query**: Since the array (or linked list) is unordered, it requires traversing all the elements, with time complexity $O(n)$.